-Performance outcomes Acceptable outcomes Complies Comments For accepted developmen For accepted development subject to requirements and assessable development All flood hazard areas PO1 Development prevents the carriage or dispersal of contaminants or pollutants into the receiving environment.
-AO1 The processing or storage of dangerous goods or hazardous materials is: (a) not undertaken in a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o); or (b) is located above the defined flood level plus 0.3 metre freeboard. n/a The application does not propose the processing or storage of dangerous goods or hazardous materials.
+Performance outcomes Acceptable outcomes Complies Comments For accepted developmen t subject to requirements and assessable deve elopment All flood hazard areas PO1 Development prevents the carriage or dispersal of contaminants or pollutants into the receiving environment.
+AO1 The processing or storage of dangerous goods or hazardous materials is: (a) not undertaken in a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o); or (b) is located above the defined flood level plus 0.3 metre freeboard. n/a Not applicable.
+The application is not proposing the processing or storage of dangerous goods or hazardous materials.
 PO2 Essential community infrastructure is able to function effectively during and immediately after flood events.
 AO2 Design levels for buildings must comply with the flood immunity standards specified in Table 8.2.6.3.B and Table 8.2.6.3.C where within a flood hazard area identified on the Flood hazard overlay maps (OM-006a-o). n/a Not applicable.
-The application is not for essential community infrastructure.
+The application is not proposing essential community infrastructure.
 Extreme flood hazard area 1

-Performance outcomes Acceptable outcomes Complies Comments PO3 Development, where involving a Material change of use within an 'Extreme flood hazard area' on the Flood hazard overlay maps (OM006a-o), is appropriate to the flood hazard risk having regard to the: (a) likelihood and frequency of flooding; (b) flood risk acceptability of development; (c) vulnerability of and safety risk to persons associated AO3.1 Uses within the following activity groups are not located within an 'Extreme flood hazard area identified' on the Flood hazard overlay maps (OM006a-o): (a) Accommodation activities; (b) Commercial activities; (c) Community activities except where for a Club with a maximum gross floor area of 100m2; (d) Industrial activities; (e) Rural activities, except where for Animal husbandry, Cropping, or Permanent n/a Not applicable. with the use; (d) associated consequences of flooding in regard to impacts on proposed buildings, structures, and supporting infrastructure; and (e) associated consequences of flooding in respect to undue burden on disaster response recovery capacity and capabilities. plantation.
-AO3.2 Sport and recreation activities are not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for: (a) Environment facility; (b) Park; or (c) Outdoor sport and recreation (excluding the provision of ancillary facilities or amenities conducted within a building). n/a Not applicable.
+Perf ormance outcomes Acceptable outcomes Complies Comments invol chan 'Extr area over o) , i flood elopment, where AO3.1 Uses within the following activity groups are not located within an 'Extreme flood hazard area identified' on the Flood hazard overlay maps (OM006a-o): (a) Accommodation activities; (b) Commercial activities; ~ Both proposed lots contain areas of Extreme flood hazard.
+Proposed Lot 2 contains a long established dwelling house and farm sheds. (a) likelihood and frequency of flooding; (c) Community activities except where for a Club with a maximum gross Proposed Lot 1, the vacant lot, contains an area of approximately (b) (c) flood risk acceptability of development; vulnerability of and floor area of 100m2; (d) Industrial activities; (e) Rural activities, except where for Animal 2,400m2 which is outside the mapped flood hazard area. safety risk to persons associated with the use; husbandry, Cropping, or Permanent plantation.
+This 2,400m2 is adajecent to (d) associated consequences of flooding in regard to impacts on Bilwon Road and sufficient for the siting of a future dwelling house. (e) proposed buildings, structures, and supporting infrastructure; and associated AO3.2 Sport and recreation activities are not located within an 'Extreme flood hazard area' identified on the Flood n/a Not applicable. consequences of flooding in respect to undue burden on disaster response recovery capacity and capabilities. hazardoverlaymaps(OM006a-o)exceptwherefor:(a)Environment facility;(b)Park; or(c)(c)Outdoorsport(c)Outdoorsport(c)Outdoorsport(c)Outdoorsport(c)Outdoorsport(c)Outdoorsport(c)Outdoorsport(c)Outdoorsport(c)outdoor